 Many men in the United States may have symptomatic testosterone deficiency.
 T deficiency can be diagnosed with a simple blood test.
-U.S. sales of T-replacement therapies were $1.9 Billion in 2015.
-T-gels comprised 87% of these sales.
+U.S. sales of T-replacement therapies were $1.4 Billion in 2018.
+T gels comprised about 84% of these sales.

 We believe a large number of men with T deficiency remain untreated or do not adhere to their T-replacement therapy because of dissatisfaction with currently available T-replacement therapies.

 Common symptoms of T deficiency include:

 - Breast discomfort or breast development in men

 - Loss of body hair

 - Height loss, low trauma fracture, low bone mineral density

 - Feeling sad or depressed mood